 Worship with Words

 The Bible contains commands from God for the order of the assembly in 1 Corinthians 14 (cf. 11:17–34).
-In the Bible, words are essential to worshipping God with music.
+In the Bible, words are essential to making melody to worship God.
 In 1 Corinthians 14, the apostle Paul emphasized understandable words as he explained that words build up worshipers gathered in the assembly.
-Because words are essential to edification and the assembly of Christians, the New Testament Scriptures describe musical instruments as “lifeless” — “without soul” (1 Cor 14:7).
-Paul gave this description of lifeless instruments as greater than speaking in unknown languages.
+Because words are essential to edification and the assembly of Christians, the New Testament Scriptures describe musical instruments as “lifeless” meaning “without soul” (1 Cor 14:7).
+Paul noted this description of lifeless instruments as greater than speaking in unknown languages in assembly.

 No Changing Jesus’s Words

 Believers find that Christ is perfect and complete, and so are His words (John 6:63; Heb 4:15; 1 Pet 2:22).
 The Bible reveals that adding to the words of Christ and His Spirit is wrong (1 Cor 4:6; Gal 1:6–9; 3:15; 2 John 9; Rev 22:18–19).
 Do Christians have liberty to express worship in any way other than true worship in the New Testament?
 Christians can neither change Christ nor alter the gospel.
 Christ is infallible and so are His words (2 Cor 5:21; Heb 4:14–15; 1 John 3:5; 1 Pet 2:22).
 Christ is the same yesterday, today, and forever (Heb 13:8).
-Therefore, Jesus’s words are constant and unchanging.
+Therefore, Jesus’s words are constant and unchanging and that is true for His teaching about true worship.

-When believers consider the complete perfection of Christ’s words, then Christ’s institutions of the Lord’s Supper, baptism, prayer, music, and the like are complete in presenting His ideals.
+When believers consider the complete perfection of Christ’s words, then Christ’s institutions of the Lord’s Supper, baptism, prayer, music, and the like are complete in presenting His ideal conduct for the Christian faith.
 Few people would consider adding lamb’s meat to the Lord’s Supper even for the purpose of presenting Jesus as the Passover Lamb.
 Some may consider adding incense to prayers and ashes to the waters of baptism because of passages in the Old Testament.
 However, such additions are contrary to Jesus’s infallibility.
-A true worshiper will not add to true worship.
+A true worshiper must not add to true worship.

 Churches can no more change the fruit of the vine in the Lord’s Supper than change the fruit of the lips in praise to God (Heb 13:15; cf. Matt 26:29; Mark 14:25).
 The Letter to the Hebrews declares, “By him therefore let us offer the sacrifice of praise to God continually, that is, the fruit of our lips giving thanks to his name” (Heb 13:15).
 God specified the true worship that is best for believers.
 Christians can no more change the music that Christ commanded than change the elements of the Lord’s Supper (Matt 26:26–29; 1 Cor 11:17–34).
 God created humanity with the ability to use their voices to sing praises to Him.
 Singing in worship is the most beautiful, pure, and sublime form of music.